matchawine/cypressDataSnapshot/README.md

 `;
 ```

 When a snapshot difference occurs, the test fails.
-You get an actual/expected comparison in the Jest interactive
+You get an actual/expected comparison in the Cypress interactive
 interface, and the exact Jest intelligent diff in the cypress run console.
+You also get an update command in both.

 ### Updating the snapshot

-1. Launch the tests in dev (`cypress open`, then launch some or all the tests).
-The test to update should fail.
-2. Temporarily Change the `toMatchSnapshot` command into `updateSnapshot` into this test
-3. Cypress should automatically re-launch the tests, else launch it manually.
-The test to update should succed.
+The update command you recieve is a `cypress run` command, with the incriminated spec, and the `SNAPSHOT_UPDATE=all`
+environment variable.
+**It updates all the snapshots of the spec**.
+If you run this command, it will update the snapshot.

+There is a powerful and more precise alternative workflow, but a bit more hacky.
+Rename the `toMatchSnapshot` command
+you want to update into `updateSnapshot`.
+Then save, let the test be re-run, the snapshot will be updated.
+Then change
-4. Don't forget to change back `updateSnapshot` into `toMatchSnapshot`
+back `updateSnapshot` into `toMatchSnapshot`.

 ### Using property matchers